Eshaqvand dynasty: Final Years and Dissolution

 Khan Ahmad Khan was seized in 1567 by Safavid troops and was imprisoned, allowing Bia-pas to prosper in peace under Jamshid Khan, as Eastern Gilan was split and ruled by various emirs from the invading army.
-Jamshid Khan married a daughter of Tahmasp I in 1569-70 and transferred his capital to Rasht in 1572–3.
+Jamshid Khan married a daughter of Tahmasp I in 1569–70 and transferred his capital to Rasht in 1572–73.

 Khan Ahmad Khan was released in 1578, and with this, conflict returned to Gilan.
 He had not abandoned his ambitions to rule both parts of Gilan, the situation only worsening with a violent coup and the removal of Jamshid Khan in 1581.
-The weak shah, Muhammad Khudabunda, at the time gave Bia-pas to the leader of the coup, Mirza Kamran of Kuhdum.
+The weak shah, Mohammad Khodabanda, at the time gave Bia-pas to the leader of the coup, Mirza Kamran of Kuhdum.
 The shah soon regretted his decision, and sent some Ustajlu emirs in 1581, along with a respective army, to depose Mirza Kamran and reinstate the line of Jamshid Khan, now under his son, Muhammad Amin, who bid in turn with his brother Ibrahim Khan for their hereditary lands.
 (Note: Mirza Kamran had desired to rid himself of Jamshid Khan's sons, but many of his adherents rose up and defeated him at Rasht.
 He remained for a time until he was killed in Kuchisfahan and his skull was transformed into a drinking cup, by the orders of Khan Ahmad Khan.
 See: Rabino 1920, p.290) The latter was initially supported by Khan Ahmad Khan, but he switched his support to the former after some time and appointed Shah Malik Fumani as his guardian.
-Shah Malik Fumani brought eastern Bia-pas up to the Pasi Khan river under Muhammad Amin's control, but two years later in 1590–1, the guardian of Ibrahim Khan, Ali Beg Sultan, who was at Fuman, expelled Muhammad Amin from Khushkbijar, and compelled him to retire to Lasht-e Nesha.
+Shah Malik Fumani brought eastern Bia-pas up to the Pasi Khan river under Muhammad Amin's control, but two years later in 1590–91, the guardian of Ibrahim Khan, Ali Beg Sultan, who was at Fuman, expelled Muhammad Amin from Khushkbijar, and compelled him to retire to Lasht-e Nesha.
 Khan Ahmad Khan then kidnapped Muhammad Amin at Rasht, taking him to Constantinople; he died en route of smallpox in Ganja.
 It seemed as if the vali of Gilan was to make common cause with the Ottomans, and so Shah 'Abbas, once he made peace with the Ottomans, marched to Gilan and removed Khan Ahmad Khan, directly incorporating Gilan into the Safavid realm, and putting an end to both Kar-Kiya and Eshaqvands formally.
 Gilan was thence made into khasseh land.